 I use zooarchaeological and stable isotope analyses, as well as Zooarchaeology by Mass Spectrometry (ZooMS) to explore a range of topics concerning the relationships between humans and animals in the past.
 This includes examining the development and spread of pastoralism through Africa and other parts of the world, interrogating early herd management strategies in Kenya and Tanzania, and assessing the diverse nature of the incorporation of domestic fauna into native foodways and ranching economies in California.

-I direct the Zooarchaeology Laboratory and Collections and advise undergraduate, master’s and doctoral students pursuing research using faunal remains to understand the past.
-Students interested in volunteering in the zooarchaeology collections can contact me (firstname.lastname@example.org) or Jen Green (email@example.com).
+I direct the Zooarchaeology Laboratory and Vertebrate Osteology Collections, and advise undergraduate, master’s and doctoral students pursuing research using faunal remains to understand the past.
+Researchers interested in accessing the Vertebrate Osteology Collections can contact me (firstname.lastname@example.org).